ArtCC/github-contributions-stream-deck-plugin/README.md

 1. Drag the GitHub Contributions action onto your Stream Deck.
 2. Click on the action to open the Property Inspector.
 3. Enter your GitHub username.
-4. [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on GitHub with the proper permissions (read) and enter it in the token field.
+4. [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on GitHub with the proper permissions (read:user) and enter it in the token field.
 5. Choose your preferred time frame (day, week, month, year, or year with 5 buttons horizontally).
 6. If using the 5-button year view, configure each button with its corresponding number (1-5).
 7. Select your preferred theme (light or dark).